-Chongwe River Camp has eight safari tents with en-suite bathrooms set along the river bank.
-Each tent is on a polished concrete base and covered by a separate canvas roof to help keep it cool during the hot summer months.
+- Nine safari tents with en-suite bathrooms are raised on polished concrete bases and covered by separate canvas roofs to help keep them cool during the summer months.
 (Read more about the safari tents at Chongwe River Camp...)

 The birdlife is also particularly good around Chongwe River Lodge, with sought-after species including Schalow's and Livingstone's turacos, Pel's fishing owl and ospreys.

-Ideal length of stay: A three-night stay at Chongwe River Camp is ideal in order to enjoy the full range of activities offered, though you could easily stay longer.
+- A three-night stay at Chongwe River Camp is ideal in order to enjoy the full range of activities offered, though you could easily stay longer.

 Food & drink